egarcia28/CAD/README.md

 _The Rack and Pinion Interaction between the Key and Spinner_
 ##### Reflection
+Assembling the pull copter was very simple, and we only used tools we had used before.
+One of the more interesting aspects of this assignment was finding the number of rotations the spinner made from one pull of the key.
 #### 4.4 - 4.5 Branching and Merging

 ##### Description